ctmrbio/stag-mwc/docs/source/running.rst

 Execution report
 ****************
 Snakemake provides facilites to produce an HTML report of the execution of the workflow.
-Run `snakemake --report stag.html` to generate a report summarizing the complete workflow execution.
-Remember to include `--configfile` or any other execution parameters used to execute the workflow, so Snakemake has all the information it needs to produce the report.
+Run ``snakemake --report report.html`` to generate a report summarizing the complete workflow execution.
+Remember to include ``--configfile`` or any other execution parameters used to execute the workflow, so Snakemake has all the information it needs to produce the report.